simplyEngineering/ESP32-and-Horticulture/README.md

 |   |The system structure is based on a star network,  each host (polytunnel) having its own data acquisition, communications and optionally, control capabilities.
 Hosts beyond WiFi range report to a central hub using low-power wide-area network (LPWAN) protocols.
 The hub, in turn is internet connected via a WiFi router to a public (secured)  SQL database server consolidating all host-originated parametric measurements.
 Where autonomous control is required local measurements are used to control various aspects of the Polytunnel environments whilst the remote database may be queried for analytical purposes. |
 |---|:--|

-|<image src="images/ESP8266%20autonomous%20data%20acquisition%2C%20telemetry%20and%20control.jpg" width="90%">|A data acquisition, WEB server, client and controller module.
+|<image src="images/ESP8266%20autonomous%20data%20acquisition%2C%20telemetry%20and%20control.jpg" width="50%">|A data acquisition, WEB server, client and controller module.
-Serves an interactive monitoring and control page on the local network (below left) and uploads parametric measurements via a PHP interface to a public (secured) SQL server (see sample database data list and derived chart below centre and right).
+Serves an interactive monitoring and control page on the local network (below left) and uploads parametric measurements via a PHP interface to a public (secured) SQL server (see sample database data list and derived chart below centre and right).|